The reduction theorem for relatively maximal subgroups: Introduction

-A particular case of Problem~\ref{WieProb1'} for $\X=\mathfrak{G}_\pi$ was first stated in the one-hour talk by Wielandt at 13th International Congress of Mathematicians in Edinburgh in 1958 \cite{Wie1}.
-The problem is mentioned in surveys \cite{ChuShem,Shem7,Wie5} and in text-books \cite{Suz,ShemBook,GuoBook,GuoBook1}, and was also included by L.Shemetkov into the ``Kourovka Notebook'' \cite[Problem 3.62]{Kour}.
-Now, Problem~\ref{WieProb1'} for $\X=\mathfrak{G}_\pi$ is solved in the affirmative (see \cite[Theorem~6.6]{Surv}).
+If ${\X=\mathfrak{G}_\pi}$ is the class of $\pi$-groups, we write $\D_\pi$ instead of~$\D_\X$.
+The statement ${G\in \D_\pi}$ is equivalent to the complete analog of the Sylow theorem for $\pi$-subgroup of~$G$ which means the existence and conjugacy of $\pi$-Hall subgroups and the fact that every $\pi$-subgroup is contained in a $\pi$-Hall subgroup.
+The notation $\D_\pi$ was introduced by P.\,Hall~\cite{Hall}.
+The particular case of Problem~\ref{WieProb1'} for $\X=\mathfrak{G}_\pi$ was first formulated in the one-hour talk by Wielandt at the 13th International Congress of Mathematicians in Edinburgh in~1958~\cite{Wie1}.\footnote{Moreover, this case of Problem~\ref{WieProb1'} is mentioned in the surveys \cite{ChuShem,Shem7,Wie5} and in the textbooks \cite{Suz,ShemBook,GuoBook,GuoBook1}, and was also included by L.\,Shemetkov into the ``Kourovka Notebook'' \cite[Problem 3.62]{Kour}.} Problem~\ref{WieProb1'} in this case for ${\X=\mathfrak{G}_\pi}$ is solved in the affirmative using the classification of finite simple groups (see \cite[Theorem~6.6]{Surv}).
+We are going to use this result to solve Problems~\ref{WieProb1} and~\ref{WieProb1'} in general situation.
+Moreover, for every $\pi$, the simple $\D_\pi$-groups are classified \cite[Theorem~6.9]{Surv}.
+This classification allows us to solve Problem~\ref{WieProb2}.